 The Manaslu Trek is one of the scenic treks in the Manaslu region.
 You may not find as many teahouses as in the other trails.
-So, you may have to carry a tent for some locations.
-In teahouses at this region, you will find the accommodation and foods of basic to good quality in a reasonable price.
+You will find the accommodation and foods of basic to good quality in a reasonable price.

 The Tsum Valley Trek is a journey to the Buddhist pilgrimage valley in Nepal that offers scenic views of the Manaslu region.
-It is a very isolated and remote location where you might not find teahouses as many as in the other region.
-Thus, you need to carry tents for certain locations to stay in overnight.
+It is a very isolated and remote location where you might not find good teahouses as many as in the other region.

 Langtang region is located northwest of Kathmandu and is the closest trekking destination to the capital city.
 The major destination of this region is Laurinayak Pass where you get to see major mountains in Nepal ranging from Makalu to Annapurna.
 You can visit places with religious beliefs such as Gosaikunda, a holy lake home to Lord Shiva.
 The trekking trail takes you the diverse culture of Sherpa and Tamang people.
 You can try out the famous yak cheese and enjoy the Tibetan culture and traditions.

-Langtang region is an amazing trekking route with many good quality teahouses.
+Langtang region is an amazing trekking route with many good-quality teahouses.
 You do not need to carry tents as you will get comfortable accommodations in most of the stopping points.
 The facilities are good to moderate and you will find hot water facilities and local foods.
-The cost might be higher than in other regions.

 Get help from our travel specialists for holiday ideas that matches your interests.